Sunzheini/playground/PLAN.md

+-- Start (W1/9) --
 Start the project to have something to upload

-Pick a cloud platform (AWS/GCP/Azure). / Softuni
+Pick a cloud platform (Render, AWS/GCP/Azure). / Softuni

--- System and backend performance --
+-- System and backend performance (W2/9) --
 Load balancing: NGINX (also consider cloud-based solutions like AWS ALB/ELB)
 Queues: Celery, RabbitMQ (good for most async tasks), Kafka (better for high-throughput event streaming)
 Cashing: Redis (also useful for rate limiting & session storage)